 |1943||U.S.A.||Guadalcanal||16000 yds yds||16% (2)||TBD3|

 When nations of similar technical ability compete, similar technologies and capabilities result.
-This is certainly true for naval gunnery.
+This is true for naval gunnery, but development in some countries proceeded at a faster rate.
 The French invented the high velocity gun, but the British and Germans soon produced similar weapons.
 The British pioneered central fire control in 1910, but by 1914 the Germans possessed less sophisticated system but with similar capability.
 In the story of gunnery evolution, the original creator of an idea is often unclear.
 Military secrecy and loss of records over the years clouds the detail.
 As a result, the account that follows necessarily relies on most available data which is often British.
 Despite such reliance, ample evidence exists of roughly parallel developments in France, Germany, America and many other countries.

 Naval gunnery is unlike shooting a bb gun at an arcade, where hit after hit can be achieved by a skilled shooter.
 Naval gunnery is more comparable to a boy standing by a lake who throws rocks at a distant turtle.
 The splash of the first rock is short and the boy throws harder.
 Soon, the boy "finds the range"; but even then, he cannot repeatedly hit the target.
 The arc of the throw and variations of wind frustrate absolute accuracy.
 The best he can achieve is to drop rocks in a cluster, about the turtle.
 After "the range is found", some statistical percentage will hit.
 Naval gunnery is much the same.